Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Simulation Results

 \subsection{Benchmark Comparison}

 In Fig. \ref{f.sim.12}, we evaluate the EE performance of CHIMERA against several benchmark methods under varying number of transmit antennas, including hybrid DRL \cite{han}, DDPG \cite{my7}, conventional beamforming of minimum mean square error (MMSE) \cite{BM_MMSE} and zero-forcing (ZF) \cite{BM_ZF}, no-RIS deployment \cite{BM_noris}, and heuristic method using genetic algorithms (GAs) \cite{mobi}.
 Note that the GA executes bio-inspired operations of solution generation, elite selection, gene-style crossover and mutation under dynamic SAGIN environments.
 As the number of antennas increases from 4 to 8, all methods benefit from improved EE due to enhanced beamforming and spatial diversity.
 However, further increases up to 32 antennas lead to declining EE values, as the rising power consumption begins to outweigh the communication gains.
 The single-model hybrid DRL benchmark suffers from limited scalability and learning instability, resulting in a lower EE compared to CHIMERA.
 Without DQN assistance, pure DDPG struggles with discrete decision-making due to action quantization, yielding even lower EE than the hybrid DRL method.
 Traditional methods such as MMSE and ZF perform worse in EE, as they are unable to effectively handle complex interferences.
 The no-RIS case yields even lower EE, highlighting the importance of intelligent surface deployment.
 Intriguingly, the heuristic GA method performs worse than even the no-RIS scenario.
 This is due to its inefficiency under time-varying SAGIN channel conditions, where its reliance on evaluating large solution populations becomes impractical.
 In summary, the proposed CHIMERA framework consistently achieves the highest EE across all configurations, owing to its twin-model hybrid DRL structure combined with VAE-based semantic compression, enabling efficient learning in high-dimensional and dynamic environments.
+In Fig. \ref{f.sim.13}, we further compare the performance under varying SAGIN environments for the proposed CHIMERA, the conventional convex optimization approaches in the second footnote, and the heuristic GA method.
+It can be observed that the convex optimization methods achieve higher EE compared to GA, owing to the optimal solution derivation and sequential convex approximation process.
+However, the convex methods are not suitable for the highly dynamic SAGIN environment, as they lack instant adaptability and the obtained solution is typically reused across several LEO traversal slots.
+In contrast, the learning-based CHIMERA framework can perform instant inference, continuously interact with the environment, and deliver long-term optimal decisions.